 Rovaniemi Lapland, Finland Travel Guide

 The Kemijoki and Ounasjoki rivers influence local microclimates.
 In winter, these frozen waterways become pathways for snowmobiles and sites for ice fishing.
 In summer, they present a refreshing contrast to the green forests, with opportunities for boating and paddling.
-The clean, abundant water resources from these rivers contribute to the overall purity of the environment.
+The clean, abundant water resources from this group rivers contribute to the overall purity of the environment.

 The rebuilding effort after the war became a symbol of Finnish determination.
 Alvar Aalto, one of Finland's most revered architects, designed a master plan for the new Rovaniemi.
 His vision for the city famously assumed the shape of a reindeer's antler, a nod to Lapland's iconic animal.
 This design incorporated modern urban planning principles with consideration for the natural environment, including wide avenues, green spaces, and functional buildings.
 Aalto's plan for Rovaniemi is a distinguished example of post-war reconstruction and urban design.
-Buildings like the Rovaniemi City Hall, the Lappia House (theatre and congress hall), and the City Library are fine examples of his architectural legacy, displaying clean lines and practical design.
+Buildings like the Rovaniemi City Hall, the Lappia House (theatre and congress hall), plus the Metropolis Library are fine instances of his architectural legacy, displaying clean lines and practical design.

 The idea of Rovaniemi as Santa's official hometown gained prominence.